-- O Giving and/or receiving unauthorized aid on an assignment, report, paper, exercise, problem, test or examination, tape, film, or computer program submitted by a student to meet course requirements.
-Such aid includes the use of unauthorized aids which may include crib sheets, answer keys, discarded computer programs, the aid of another person on a take-home exam, etc.; copying from another student's work; unauthorized use of books, notes, or other outside materials during "closed book" exams; soliciting, giving, and/or receiving unauthorized aid orally or in writing; or any other similar action that is contrary to the principles of academic honesty. - Plagiarism on an assigned paper, theme, report, or other material submitted to meet course requirements.
+- Giving and/or receiving unauthorized aid or attempting to give and/or receive unauthorized aid on an assignment, report, paper, exercise, problem, test or examination, tape, film, or computer program submitted by a student to meet course requirements.
+Such aid includes, but is not limited to, - the use or production of unauthorized aids, which may include crib sheets, answer keys, or computer programs; - o copying from another student's work; - unauthorized collaboration; - unauthorized posting, sharing, taking, or distribution of past or present examinations or other course materials; - unauthorized advance access to examinations or other assignments; - compromising a testing environment or violating specified testing conditions; - unauthorized use of books, notes, websites, phones, watches, calculators, or other outside materials or devices during an examination; - o soliciting, giving, and/or receiving unauthorized aid orally or in writing; or - any other similar action that is contrary to the principles of academic honesty. - Plagiarism on an assigned paper, theme, report, or other material submitted to meet course requirements.
 Plagiarism is defined as incorporating into one's own work the work or ideas of another without properly indicating that source.
-A full discussion of plagiarism and proper citation is provided in the section below.
+A full discussion of plagiarism and proper citation is provided in the section below. - Failure to report a known or suspected violation of the Code in the manner prescribed. - Any action designed to deceive a member of the faculty, a staff member, or a fellow student regarding principles contained in the Honor Code, such as securing an answer

-- Failure to report a known or suspected violation of the Code in the manner prescribed. - Any action designed to deceive a member of the faculty, a staff member, or a fellow student regarding principles contained in the Honor Code, such as securing an answer to a problem for one course from a faculty member in another course when such assistance has not been authorized. - Any falsification of class records or other materials submitted to demonstrate compliance with course requirements or to obtain class credit, including falsifying records of class attendance, attendance at required events or events for which credit is given, or attendance or hours spent at internships or other work service. - Submission of work prepared for another course without specific prior authorization of the instructors in both courses. - Use of texts, papers, computer programs, or other class work prepared by commercial or noncommercial agents and submitted as a student's own work. - Falsification of results of study and research. - Altering a previously graded examination or test for a regrade.
+- to a problem for one course from a faculty member in another course when such assistance has not been authorized or providing false information in order to receive an extension on an assignment or to excuse an absence. - Any falsification of class records or other materials submitted to demonstrate compliance with course requirements or to obtain class credit, including falsifying records of class attendance, attendance at required events or events for which credit is given, or attendance or hours spent at internships or other work service. - Submission of work prepared for another course without specific prior authorization of the instructors in both courses. - Use of texts, papers, computer programs, or other class work prepared by commercial or noncommercial agents and submitted as a student's own work. - Falsification of results of study and research. - Altering a previously graded examination or test for a regrade.

-Note: Examinations and the questions therein, as well as lectures, teaching notes, scholarly writings, course handouts, assignments, and other course materials are the property of the individual faculty member.
+Note: Schools, departments, programs, and individual faculty members, speakers, and artists may have policies governing the creation, use, and/or distribution of recordings-video or audio-of lectures, virtual course sessions, speeches, performances, and other activities.
+Individuals must obtain authorization prior to recording such activities, and to abide by the various policies governing their being recorded, including, but not limited to, policies related to use and distribution of recordings.
+Failure to abide by recording policies may be an Honor Code violation or may result in corrective action through the University's accountability process depending on the circumstances.
+In addition, examinations and the questions therein, as well as lectures, teaching notes, scholarly writings, course handouts, assignments, and other course materials are the property of the individual faculty member.
 Copying or distributing any such materials without the permission of the copyright owner may constitute an infringement violation, and may result in a referral to the Office of Student Accountability, Community Standards, and Academic Integrity for corrective action.